k2-fsa/sherpa/docs/source/onnx/punctuation/pretrained_models.rst

 C++ binary examples
 ^^^^^^^^^^^^^^^^^^^

-After installing `sherpa-onnx`_, you can use the following command to add punctuations to text with the ``model.onnx``::
+After installing `sherpa-onnx`_, use the following command to add punctuations to text with the ``model.onnx``::

   ./bin/sherpa-onnx-online-punctuation \